 Growth and increasing complexity in federal taxes before and during World War I led to many problems.
 The agency had to grow and organize its administration to interpret and enforce new tax legislation.
 The BIR quickly fell behind in processing the paperwork.
 Soon after the war, Congress scaled back taxes, but they were still significant.
 In the 1920s, a congressional investigation into the BIR found the sources of problems and also evidence of corruption within the agency.

 Insufficient regulations, a high staff turnover and increasingly complex tax legislation meant that the BIR was not living up to its responsibilities.
 In addition, the BIR became wrought with instances of favoritism and questionable practices on the part of its agents.
-Many pointed to suspicious hiring practices as a source of the problem, saying patronage -- not merit -- decided who got jobs there [source: Thorndike].
+Many pointed to suspicious hiring practices as a source of the problem, saying patronage — not merit — decided who got jobs there.

 Reforms didn't end there, however.
 Despite its efforts in the following decades, the IRS failed to sufficiently modernize and automate tax processing.
-Coupled with growing political animosity toward taxes and more revelations of corruption, this led to another reform effort in the 1990s [source: Thorndike].
-The resulting IRS Restructuring and Reform Act of 1998 reorganized the IRS.
-The act based much of the reorganization on successful structures in the private sector [source: IRS] It also established an oversight board and a Taxpayer's Bill of Rights.
-Among other things, this Bill of Right shifted the burden of proof -- in some cases -- to the IRS rather than the taxpayer when disputes arose.
+Coupled with growing political animosity toward taxes and more revelations of corruption, this led to another reform effort in the 1990s.
+The resulting IRS Restructuring and Reform Act of 1998 reorganized the IRS establishing an oversight board and a Taxpayer's Bill of Rights [source: IRS].
+Among other things, this Bill of Rights shifted the burden of proof — in some cases — to the IRS rather than the taxpayer when disputes arose.